 - Both Dennis Quaid and Brion James appearing in this movie is interesting considering both actors would later be involved in the Superman media.
 Quaid, who plays a human character who finds himself fostering an alien child, was one of the considerations to play Jonathan Kent (who also fostered an alien child who would grow up into who we all know and loved) in Man of Steel before losing to Kevin Costner who ultimately took the role, while James, who plays the Big Bad who is part of a team of miners who loved to suck dry planets of their resources and act as a threat to Quaid's character and his adopted alien child, would later voice the energy-sucking supervillain and one of Superman's rogues gallery the Parasite in Superman: The Animated Series up to his death in 1999 where afterwards the Parasite would be taken over by The Other Darrin Brian George in Justice League.

-- Future voice actor Bumper Robinson plays Drac alien Jerry's child Zammis in a sci-fi film which involves themes of humans and aliens working together and Fantastic Racism.
+- Future voice actor Bumper Robinson plays Drac alien Jerry's child Zammis in a sci-fi film that involves themes of humans and aliens working together and Fantastic Racism.
 Robinson would later be known to younger viewers as the voice of Rook in Ben 10: Omniverse, which the general premise involves the human character Ben being partnered up with Robinson's alien character and features some episodes involving the Forever Knights, who bears Fantastic Racism against anything alien.

 - Ho Yay: Although Dracs are an asexual race, it's hard to keep yourself from the idea that Davidge and Jerry are gradually beginning to look like a loving couple with typical gender roles and family debate.
 Lord, later they even have a child.
-Hilariously lampshaded when Davidge learns of Jerry's pregnancy:"But how did you— who did...? *beat* Well, don't look at me!"
+Hilariously lampshaded when Davidge learns of Jerry's pregnancy:"But how did you— who did...? *Beat* Well, don't look at me!"

 - Nightmare Fuel: